 Summary

 Learning how to keep a rooster from crowing is not bad.
-Shutting your noisy rooster up is not cruel, as some people think it to be.
+Shutting your noisy rooster up is not as cruel as some people think.
 It’s for your flock’s welfare.
 As well as yours and your neighbors in the community you live in.
 Ensure that you don’t unintentionally harm your boys when initiating the procedures.
 Best of luck!